GitTools/actions/docs/examples/azure/gitversion/setup/usage-examples.md

 Find out how to use the **gitversion/setup** task using the examples below.

+> The examples use the latest _0.x_ version of the GitVersion Setup task.
+It is recommended to use the latest released version in your own pipelines.

 ## Inputs

 The Setup GitVersion task accepts the following inputs: